 The environmental impacts of Harbor Park were originally analyzed in the FEIR, which considered the proposed land uses and development of Harbor District by parcel and phase.
 Under the CVB PMPA and the CVB FEIR, parcels HP-1 and H-8 were slated for development of Harbor Park; Parcel HP-3 was slated to be developed as Shoreline Promenade; and Parcel H-28 was to be developed as the H Street Pier (first half).
 The PMP land use designations of the Project site are "Open Space," "Park," "Estuary", and "Promenade."
-Development of parcels H-8 and HP-1 was slated to occur under Phase I of the build-out of the CVBMP, while development of H-28 would be developed as Phase III.
+Development of parcels H-8 and HP-1 was slated to occur under Phase I of the build-out of the CVBMP, while development of H-28 would be developed as Phase II, and HP-3 would be developed as Phase III.